 First, you need to take a bus from Barcelona (Estació del Nord) to Bellver de Cerdanya.
 The ride takes 2 h 20 min, and there are two to three buses daily.
 You can check the schedule here (write Bellver Cerdan as the destination).

 The second part of the journey is a walk from Bellver de Cerdanya to Talltendre, following a secondary road.
 It’s a 2-hour walk with 592 m of elevation gain.

 Which direction is best to follow?

 Regarding the direction of the route, we did it counterclockwise.
 As it’s a circular track, it can be done clockwise and counterclockwise.

 However, we recommend counterclockwise because the section from the Cap del Rec hut to Cal Pere Sidro is pretty tedious, so we think it’s better to leave it for the end.
 Also, if you do it this way, you’ll hike the most demanding section on the second day when you’re still fresh.

-To better plan your approach to this route, here you can see a map with the various mountain huts, their altitude, the elevation gain, and the distance between them.
+To better plan your approach to this route, here you can see a map of the Estanys Amagats route, with the various mountain huts, their altitude, the elevation gain, and the distance between them.